Polymeric quantum mechanics and the zeros of the Riemann zeta function: Polymeric quantization of the Berry-Keating-Connes model

 Before analysing the complete polymer quantum theory, we examine the polymer counting of semiclassical states.
 In accordance with the polymer representation \cite{Ashtekar}, \cite{Corichi}, the polymer version of the classical Berry-Keating Hamiltonian~(\ref{Hamxp}) takes the form

-where $H_{poly}$ reduces to the non-polymeric Hamiltonian (\ref{Hamxp}) in the limit $\mu_{0}\rightarrow 0$.
+which in the limit $\mu_{0}\rightarrow 0$ behaves as the non-polymeric Hamiltonian (\ref{Hamxp}) plus correction terms introduced by the fundamental scale $\mu_0$.
 By performing an analogous counting of semiclassical states as in (\ref{NE}), given by the area below the classical trajectories resulting from the Hamiltonian~(\ref{eq:Hpol}), we obtain

 and, by performing an asymptotic analysis for the values $E>>1$, we deduce